EtherUniverse/whitepaper/ether-universe-whitepaper.md

 ## Inter Blockchain Communication

+At present, three major methods are employed in cross-chain solutions — notary scheme, sidechain/relay, and hash-locking.
+Ether Universe will select the sidechain method in supplement to logic subchain.

 ![pic1](pic/Inter-Blockchain-Communication.png)

 In the BTCRelay solution, events (e.g. generation of blocks and transactions) in the basechain are validated with SPV Proofs by sidechains.
 As sidechains are anchored on Bitcoin, users are allowed to verify Bitcoin transactions over Ethereum with smart contracts.
 This was the first effective attempt and it was truly ambitious.